 HURRICANE IRMA INFORMATION

-Homeowners, renters and business owners in Liberty and McIntosh counties may now register with the Federal Emergency Management Agency for disaster assistance for uninsured and underinsured damage and losses resulting from Hurricane Irma.
-Camden, Chatham and Glynn counties were previously eligible for assistance, bringing the total to five counties.
+Homeowners, renters and business owners in the following counties may now register with FEMA for disaster assistance for uninsured and underinsured damage and losses resulting from Hurricane Irma:

 To be eligible for federal aid under FEMA’s Individual Assistance Program, storm damage and losses from the hurricane and flooding must have occurred as a result of Hurricane Irma, beginning Sept.
 4.